 At that time, President George Washington asked Thomson to deliver the seal to the Department of Foreign Affairs to be kept until the Department of State was created.
 Since then, the Great Seal of the United States, with its olive branch, has gone through design revisions but is still in use today.

 America in 1916

 President Wilson won a second term in the election of 1916 using the slogan, “He kept us out of war.”
 Events changed rapidly in 1917 when Germany began unrestricted submarine warfare on the open seas, forcing America into the conflict.
-America’s involvement was a key factor to forcing the collapse of the Central Powers, and by the end of 1918 the war had ground to a halt.
-Though peace was at hand, many European nations were in shambles and millions were dead.
+America’s involvement was a key factor in forcing the collapse of the Central Powers, and by the end of 1918, the war had ground to a halt.
+Though peace was at hand, many European nations were in shambles, and millions were dead.